Local tropicalizations of splice type surface singularities: Recovering splice diagrams from splice fans

+As mentioned in~\autoref{thm:charZHSlinks}, if $\Gamma$ is coprime, then there exists a unique integral homology sphere 3-manifold $\Sigma(\Gamma)$ associated to $\Gamma$.
+However, there may be also non-integral rational homology sphere links with the same splice diagram, since $\Gamma$ only determines the topological types of their universal abelian covers (see~\cite[page 2]{NW 05bis}).

 Our next result highlights the restrictions on the tropically weighted splice fan imposed by a coprime splice diagram.
 Its proof will be postponed until the end of this section.
 Precise formulas for the tropical multiplicities are given in~\autoref{rm:extendedSpliceFan}. \begin{theorem} Let $\Gamma$ be a coprime splice diagram.
-Then: \begin{enumerate} \item for each node $v$ of $\Gamma$ the vector $\wu{v}\in \Nw{\Gamma} \simeq Z^n$ is primitive; \item all tropical multiplicities in $\ptrop \sG{\Gamma}$ equal one. \end{enumerate} \end{theorem}
+Then: \begin{enumerate} \item for each node $v$ of $\Gamma$ the vector $\wu{v}\in \Nw{\Gamma} \simeq \Z^n$ is primitive; \item all tropical multiplicities of $\ptrop \langle\sG{\Gamma}\rangle$ equal one. \end{enumerate} \end{theorem}

-Our main result in this section ensures that coprime splice diagrams can be recovered from their tropically weighted splice fans: \begin{theorem} Assume that all tropical multiplicities on the splice fan equal one.
-Then, there is a unique coprime splice diagram $\Gamma$ yielding the given splice fan.
+The following is the main result in this section.
+It ensures that coprime splice diagrams can be recovered from their tropically weighted splice fans: \begin{theorem} Assume that all tropical multiplicities on the splice fan equal one.
+Then, there is a unique coprime splice diagram $\Gamma$ yielding the given weighted splice fan.

 \end{theorem} The rest of the section is devoted to the proof of these two results.
 A series of lemmas and propositions will simplify the exposition.

 \begin{remark} Notice that the analog of~\autoref{thm:recoverGammaFromTrop} may fail if we drop the tropical multiplicity one restrictions.
 This can be seen by looking at the example in~\autoref{fig:recoverDiagram}.
 For each choice of edge weight $d_1=1,2$ or $4$, the diagram $\Gamma$ satisfies the semigroup and edge determinant conditions.
 Furthermore, all tropical multiplicities on the 2-dimensional cones of the splice fan equal four.
 For each value of $d_1$ we can choose systems $\sG{\Gamma}$ defining a germ in $\CC^4$, whose local tropicalization is supported on the input splice fan. \end{remark}